-This fast practical tutorial covers how to integrate Arduino and Google cloud platform.
-Using this step-by-step tutorial, you will discover how to send temperature, pressure and other data to Google sheet using Arduino
+Using this step-by-step tutorial, you will discover how to integrate Arduino and Google cloud platform.
+You will learn how to send temperature, pressure and other data to Google sheet using Arduino

 This Arduino practical tutorial is a tutorial on how to integrate Arduino and Google cloud platform.
-In more details, this Arduino tutorial describes how to implement an Arduino Cloud Data logger.
-Using this Arduino guide, you will discover how to connect Arduino to Google cloud.
+In more details, this Arduino tutorial describes how to implement an Arduino sketch that sends data to Google Sheets.

 This is a quite common scenario, where you have to send data acquired by Arduino to a remote IoT cloud platform.
 Let us suppose we have to monitor the room temperature and store these values somewhere in the cloud so that they can be elaborated later.
 This is a typical scenario where it is necessary to know how to send data from Arduino to the cloud.
 When it is necessary to send data from Arduino to the cloud there must be an IoT cloud platform that accepts these values and stores them.
 Usually, an IoT cloud platform exposes a set of API to simplify the data exchange process.
 The cloud IoT platform protects these APIs using an authentication mechanism.
 Therefore, it is necessary to implement all the code required on the Arduino side to accomplish the task of sending data to the cloud.
 There is another way of achieving the same result.

-Forget complex Arduino programming code, using this Getting started guide about IoT with Arduino you can experiment, by yourself, the power of Arduino and how to connect it to Google cloud, building your first IoT project.
+Using this guide about IoT with Arduino you can experiment, by yourself, the power of Arduino and how to connect it to Google cloud, building your first IoT project.

 Quicky, in a few minutes and without knowledge of programming, it is possible to dive into the IoT and build an Arduino cloud data logger that uses Google Sheets to store data.